Joseph Reid (politician)

 Joseph Lloyd Reid (24 September 1917 – 14 August 2015) was a Canadian politician.
 He was a Progressive Conservative member of the House of Commons of Canada.
 He was a lawyer by career.

 Reid was president of the St. Catharines Chamber of Commerce in the mid-1960s and was the city's mayor from 1973 to 1976.
 He represented the riding of St. Catharines, Ontario, where he was first elected in 1979.
 Reid was re-elected in 1980 and 1984, thus serving three successive terms from the 31st to the 33rd Canadian Parliaments.
-Reid left national politics in 1988 and did not campaign in that year's federal election.
+Reid left national politics in 1988 and did not run in that year's federal election.